British 'X Factor' winner Matt Terry eyes album and tour

-LONDON Fresh from his win on British talent show "The X Factor", singer Matt Terry says he plans an album and tour.
+LONDON (Reuters) - Fresh from his win on British talent show “The X Factor”, singer Matt Terry says he plans an album and tour.

 The 23-year-old, who beat Finland’s Saara Alto in last week’s final, has released the traditional winner’s single, the festive-themed “When Christmas Comes Around”, which was written by Grammy Award winner Ed Sheeran.